Ko Mākou Moʻolelo

 Program Director

 Assistant Professor, Department of Native Hawaiian Health, John A. Burns School of Medicine, University of Hawai’i at Mānoa.
 Dr. Freitas was born and raised in Mililani, Oʻahu, and graduated from Kamehameha Schools Kapālama.
 Ethnically, she identifies as the typical plantation mix - Japanese, Portuguese, Belarusian, and Native Hawaiian - and finds comfort and inspiration in learning more about each of her cultural backgrounds.
 She obtained her undergraduate degree at Chapman University (Orange, CA) and her doctoral degree in clinical psychology, with an emphasis in child and adolescent psychology, at Pacific University (Hillsboro, OR).
 She returned home to the islands to complete her pre- and post-doctoral training at Waiʻanae Coast Comprehensive Health Center before moving to Maui to develop a behavioral health program within the Native Hawaiian Health Care System at Hui No Ke Ola Pono.
-Now, Dr. Freitas serves the lāhui through both clinical and academic endeavors–as an integrated primary care psychologist at EmPower Health (Queen's Health Systems) and via curriculum building to support mental health for Native Hawaiian haumāna at UH Mānoa.
-Dr. Freitas also serves in the JABSOM seat on the statewide Trauma-Informed Care Task Force, and supports diversity, equity, inclusion and anti-racism curriculum for medical students.
+Now, Dr. Freitas serves the lāhui through both clinical and academic endeavors–as an integrated primary care psychologist at EmPower Health (Queen's Health Systems) and as a faculty member of JABSOM involved in teaching, research, and program development.
+She enjoys fostering empathy skills in medical students as a means of approaching health equity for all.
+Dr. Freitas also represents JABSOM on the statewide Trauma-Informed Care Task Force, and is a member of the workforce committee of E Ola Mau a Mau (Papa Ola Lōkahi) .
 She is passionate about the intersection of cultural identity and behavioral health, and understanding the backdrop of social and cultural determinants of health and resilience as a pathway for reducing health disparities.
 She is also a fierce ally and advocate for trans, non-binary, gender diverse and other LGBTQAI youth and families.
-She enjoys living in a multigenerational home and exploring nature through the eyes of her young daughter.
+As a mama of two and a certified perinatal mental health clinician, she enjoys supporting birthing people and their partners as they navigate fertility, pregnancy, postpartum and the parenting experience.
 In her moments of self-care, Dr. Freitas can be found decompressing with a yoga practice, running outdoors, devouring fictional novels, tucking away with a quiet craft project, watching British mysteries, and rambling through hiking trails with her ʻohana.

 Robin Miyamoto, PsyD